aramirez16516/employee/README.md

 # module-challenge-3

 ## Description
 This challenge provided an opportunity to work with JavaScript.
 The JavaScript file was updated with arrays, while loop, for loop, and object literal syntax.
+The challenge asks user to input employee first name, last name, and a salary.
+In console log an array is captured, a random employee is selected as a winner and the average salary for the employees is provided.
+The for loop for average salary is not calculating correctly although there is a isNan provided.

 ## Usage
 Link: https://aramirez16516.github.io/employee/